joaquintides/boost_epoch/epoch_report.md

 dependency map for Boost generated with [`boostcdmap`](https://github.com/joaquintides/boostcdmap).
 * [`boostepochban.1.73.0.json`](epoch_report/boostepochban.1.73.0.json): a JSON file
-specifying which Boost libraries are explicitly rejected for epoch progression due to theor being subsumed by the C++ standard or more modern alternatives in Boost.
+specifying which Boost libraries are explicitly rejected for epoch progression due to their being subsumed by the C++ standard or more modern alternatives in Boost.
 Please note that the rejections contained in this example file are in no way official and can be debated; you can run the report generation utility using your own rejection file to see how results differ.